obonaventure/cnp3/book/network/network.rst

  7. Tie breaking rules : prefer routes learned from the router with lowest router id

-The first step of the BGP decision process ensures that a BGP router will not install in its FIB a route whose nexthop is considered to be unreachable by the intradomain routing protocol.
+The first step of the BGP decision process ensures that a BGP router does not install in its FIB a route whose nexthop is considered to be unreachable by the intradomain routing protocol.
 This could happen for example when a router has crashed.
-The intradomain routing protocol will usually advertise the failure of this router before the failure of the BGP sessions that it terminates.
+The intradomain routing protocol usually advertises the failure of this router before the failure of the BGP sessions that it terminates.
 This rule implies that the BGP decision process must be re-run each time the intradomain routing protocol reports a change in the reachability of a prefix containing one of more BGP nexthops.

 The second rule allows each domain to define its routing preferences.
 The `local-pref` attribute is set by the import filter of the router that learned a route over an eBGP session.

 In contrast with intradomain routing protocols, BGP does not contain an explicit metric.
 This is because in the global Internet it is impossible for all domains to agree on a common metric that meets the requirements of all domains.
 Despite of this, BGP routers prefer routes having a short AS-Path attribute over routes with a long AS-Path.
-This step of the BGP decision process is motivated by the fact that operators expect that a route with a long AS-Path will have a lower quality than a route with a shorter AS-Path.
+This step of the BGP decision process is motivated by the fact that operators expect that a route with a long AS-Path has a lower quality than a route with a shorter AS-Path.
 However studies have shown that there was not always a strong correlation between the quality of a route and the length of its AS-Path [HFPMC2002]_.

 .. index:: Hot potato routing

 Before explaining the fourth step of the BGP decision process, let us first describe the fifth and the sixth steps of the BGP decision process.
 These two steps are used to implement `hot potato` routing.
 Intuitively, when a domain implements `hot potato routing`, it tries to forward as quickly as possible to other domains packets that are destined to addresses outside of its domain.

 To understand `hot potato routing`, let us consider the two domains shown in the figure below. `AS2` advertises prefix `1.0.0.0/8` over the `R2-R6` and `R3-R7` peering links.
-The routers inside `AS1` will learn two routes towards `1.0.0.0/8`: one via `R6-R2` and the second via `R7-R3`.
+The routers inside `AS1` learn two routes towards `1.0.0.0/8`: one via `R6-R2` and the second via `R7-R3`.

 .. _fig-med: